 Upstart’s minimum credit score is 620, giving borrowers with fair credit the chance to qualify for a personal loan.
 As part of its AI approach, Upstart considers factors other than a credit score.
 These include an applicant’s education, area of study, and job history.

 While Upstart doesn’t charge a fee for paying off a loan early, it collects an origination fee of up to 8% before giving out the loan funds.
-It also has other fees, which makes it difficult to find on its website, and include up to $15 for a late payment, and $15 for a returned check or ACH return.
+It also has other fees, which make it difficult to find on its website, and include up to $15 for a late payment, and $15 for a returned check or ACH return.

 Note: Some interest rates listed require having autopay.
 Fees may include late fees for not having sufficient funds for autopay, among other fees.
 Origination fees differ from administration fees.
 An origination fee is only charged if you receive the loan.
 Most application fees are due when you apply and aren’t refundable even if the lender declined your application.